pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 * `addSelfTargetedNotification(uint32, string, string, time.Time) error`

-If the expiration is in the past, or more than 24 hours in the future, Gravwell will instead set the expiration to be 12 hours.
+If the expiration is in the past, or more than 24 hours in the future, DatalaiQ will instead set the expiration to be 12 hours.
 The notification ID uniquely identifies the notification.
 This allows the user to update existing notifications by calling the function again with the same notification ID, but it also allows the user to add multiple simultaneous notifications by specifying different IDs.

 ### Example Notification Creation Script